opicron/mysticbbs/README.md

 ![Alt text](/volumes_crop.png "Volumes")

+Logs:

-Logs are shown in main docker window:
+To make the usage easier the logs are tail'ed in main docker window as in the following example.

 ![Alt text](/logs.png "Logs")

 Ports:

+Make sure you map the ports from AUTO to manually set ports.
+If not set manually Synology will set random ports on each restart:

 ![Alt text](/ports_crop.png?raw=true "Ports")